 Jump to navigation

-Jerene Petersen is the Deputy Executive Director for Community Partnerships.
+Jerene Petersen is the Acting Executive Director and the Deputy Executive Director for Community Partnerships.
 Petersen is responsible for operational oversight of the external entities and agencies with whom the Department contracts and partners.
 She provides supervision for the Office of Children, Youth and Families; Office of Economic Security; Office of Early Childhood; Aging and Adult Services Division; Office of Behavioral Health Community Programs; County Services; and Client Services/Controlled Correspondence.
 Petersen recently served as the Vice Chair of the State Board of Human Services.
 She came to CDHS from Mile High United Way, where she was the Chief Program Officer.
 Previously, she served at Denver Human Services, where she led implementation of the city’s 10-year plan to end homelessness, and restructured the way in which city government collaborated with nonprofits to promote a broader collective impact in the community.
 She also served as executive director of Urban Peak, a nationally recognized nonprofit serving homeless and runaway youth.

 Alicia Caldwell, MSJ, is the Deputy Executive Director of Legislative Affairs and Communications.
 She is responsible for the direction and leadership for the Department’s communication and legislative strategy.
 Caldwell also is charged with developing and coordinating plans for CDHS to foster, improve, and maintain positive and mutually effective relationships with legislators, while also cultivating long- and short-term communications strategies.
 She provides oversight of the Division of Boards and Commissions, the State Board